-The Youth Mentoring Program was established in 2000 to give young singers an opportunity to prepare and perform a large work at an intensive level of study with the experienced choristers of Camerata.
+The Youth Mentorship Program was established in 2000 to give young singers an opportunity to prepare and perform a large work at an intensive level of study with the experienced choristers of Camerata.

 Each year four young singers from universities, senior high school, or community music programs are invited to join weekly rehearsals leading up to a major performance.
 Consideration is given to students' school and exam schedules when the performance is chosen.